davidbauch/QDaCC/README.md

 ### Path Integral

-The Path Integral approach accumulates all possible trajectories provided by the right side of the von-Neumann equation weighted accordingly by the electron-phonon coupling through a fixed number of iteration steps.
+The Path Integral approach accumulates all possible trajectories provided by the riG=Ht side of the von-Neumann equation weiG=Hted accordingly by the electron-phonon coupling throuG=H a fixed number of iteration steps.
 The path integral specific settings read:

     --NC [STEPS]